(Redirected from Javier Vazquez)

 After the 2003 season, Vazquez, who was a year away from free agency and could not have been re-signed by the penniless Expos even if he had wanted to stay, was traded to the New York Yankees.
 He was an All-Star for the only time of his career that season, after a strong first half, but overall it was not a happy season in 2004.
 He went 14-10, 4.91.
 On August 31st, he was the starter in one of the worst losses in Yankees history, a 22-0 drubbing at the hands of the Cleveland Indians.
 That cemented his place in the fans' and manager Joe Torre's doghouse.
 He was shaky in his first two postseason starts, giving up 5 runs in 5 innings to the Minnesota Twins in Game 4 of the ALDS, and then 4 runs in 6 innings in Game 3 of the ALCS against the Boston Red Sox; the Yankees managed to win both times, in spite of his performance, but he lost his turn in the starting rotation and made his last appearance in relief of Kevin Brown in Game 7 of the ALCS on October 20th, allowing another 3 runs to the Sox in 3 innings to complete their historic comeback from three games down and send them to the World Series.

 On September 23, 2010 he tied a major league record with 3 hit batsmen in an inning while pitching in his second stint for the Yankees, as part of a season when he was 10-10, 5.32.
 He became a free agent after the season and was not pursued by the Yankees.
 On June 21, 2011, now with the Florida Marlins, he became the third pitcher since 1900 to pitch shutout ball in 6 or fewer innings while allowing 10 or more hits - the others were Bill Lee in 1974 and Chuck Rainey in 1983.
 On August 30th, he struck out the 2500th batter of his career in a 6-0 win over the New York Mets.
 The active major league leader in strikeouts, Vazquez was only the 30th pitcher in major league to reach that total.
 He had started the season poorly, but finished with a flourish, earning National League Pitcher of the Month honors in September when he went 5-0, 0.71.
 He reached 10 wins for the 12th consecutive season, and had a 29-inning scoreless streak during the month.
-He finished 13-11, 3.69, but was 10-4, 2.15 after the All-Star break.
+He finished 13-11, 3.69, but was 10-4, 2.15 after the All-Star break and was named the National League Pitcher of the Month for September.
 Still, he spoke of retirement after the season, citing all the years spent toiling on the mound away from his family as a factor that could make him decide to call it quits.